nativewind/nativewind/docs/library-comparision.md

+## Overview

 Ultimately all these libraries achieve mostly the same result.
 The difference is either philosophical or implementation details.

-These are my notes that I created before creating `tailwindcss-react-native`.
-I was unhappy with the developer UX they provided and that they didn't completely follow the implementation details of Tailwind.
+These are my notes I made before I created `tailwindcss-react-native` but they also help explain some of the differences.

 ## tailwind-rn